 4. We are teaching our children to respect and honor their parents.

-As we read in the above Bible verses that mothers are to be honored (see point #1), it’s our responsibility to teach our children and the next generation to respect and care for their parents.
+As we read in the above Bible verses that mothers are to be honored (see point #1), it’s our responsibility to teach our children and the next generation to respect and care for their parents and elders.
 We also need to model this type of godly behavior for our kids.

 5. Focusing on mothers reminds us not to be selfish.

 Any time we take the focus off of our ourselves and our own concerns in order to celebrate and bless someone else, it reminds us that we are not the center of the universe.
 It’s healthy to learn to care for and be sensitive to others, and in so doing we will gain a larger perspective than just that which concerns us.

 You may already be aware of the many reasons to celebrate moms, but I hope this gave you a little more to think about.
 I pray that you may enjoy either being a mother and/or celebrating the mothers in your life.